gurpahul/Introduction-to-React/Assignment1.md

 - You should implement a back button on the shopping cart page that allows users to go back to the main page where they can add more items.

 - Everything should be done using react componenents.
 Your HTML should only contain a `root` element.

+### TIP

+- You should NEVER modify the state of a component.
+This means using the `push` method to add a new item to your cart probably won't work.
+You should consider using a function like `concat` instead.